Allen's hot start helps Bucks defeat Mavericks 124-115 - WHIZ News

+MILWAUKEE (AP) — Grayson Allen’s sizzling start for Milwaukee meant the Dallas Mavericks couldn’t stop their recent cold spell.

-MILWAUKEE (AP) — Giannis Antetokounmpo scored 30 points and the Milwaukee Bucks capitalized on Grayson Allen’s sizzling start to beat Dallas 124-115 on Sunday, handing the Mavericks their fourth straight loss.
+Allen went 7 of 7 from 3-point range in the game’s first 17 1/2 minutes, and the Bucks never trailed in a 124-115 victory Sunday night that sent the Mavericks to their fourth straight loss.

-Allen scored 22 points in the game’s first 17 ½ minutes while shooting 7 of 7 from beyond the arc, tying his career high for 3-pointers.
+Allen’s 7-of-7 start from beyond the arc tied his career high for 3-pointers in a game.
 Allen matched the highest total for made 3-pointers in a half without any misses over the last 25 seasons, according to ESPN Stats.

+“He was on fire,” Mavericks coach Jason Kidd said.
+“We gave him a lot of great looks and he knocked them down.
+Giannis put pressure on the rim and we just couldn’t get to their shooters.”

+“He’s not just a good shooter,” Antetokounmpo said.
+“If you’re sleeping and you’re being lazy, he’s going to drive the ball, drive the close-out and go and dunk it.
+It just makes him dangerous.
+As much as they respect the 3, they’ve got to respect the drive also.”

-Luka Doncic had 27 points, 12 rebounds and five assists for the Mavericks, who lost despite shooting 51.3%.
+Dallas’ Luka Doncic had 27 points, 12 assists and five rebounds, but he also committed a season-high six turnovers.
 Spencer Dinwiddie scored 22 points and Christian Wood added 21.

+The Mavericks shot 51.3% but couldn’t stop Antetokounmpo or any of the shooters surrounding him.

+“It’s hard to go against a guy like that,” Doncic said of Antetokounmpo.
+“He’s the best player in the NBA right now.”

-The Mavericks were playing for a second straight night after losing 105-100 at Toronto on Saturday..
+Dallas was playing for a second straight night after losing 105-100 at Toronto on Saturday.

-Jrue Holiday scored 16 points, Bobby Portis 15, Jevon Carter 14 and Brook Lopez 13 for the Bucks.
-Antetokounmpo had 11 rebounds and Portis added 10 boards as Milwaukee improved to 6-1 against Western Conference teams.
+Jrue Holiday scored 16 points for the Bucks, and Bobby Portis had 15.
+Antetokounmpo grabbed 11 rebounds and Portis added 10 boards as Milwaukee improved to 6-1 against Western Conference teams.

-Milwaukee made its first seven shots, including four from 3-point range, to grab an 18-5 lead that included a 13-0 run.

 TIP-INS